Student Guidelines

 You can view/download the PDF version of the student guidelines on providing constructive feedback [PDF - 131 kB].

-• The results: The complete results are confidential to the instructor, teaching assistants, and unit head (Chair, Director, or Dean).
-(Note: some aggregate results are disseminated to the Dalhousie community about overall response rates and mean scores for the institution and each Faculty, but the responses are always anonymous)
+The results: The complete results are provided to the instructor, teaching assistants, and unit head (Chair, Director, or Dean).
+(Note: some aggregate results are disseminated to the Dalhousie community including overall response rates and mean scores)

 (This leaves the reader wondering what the instructor did to allow this.)